MySQL Database Manager MCP server

 Installation

-Create or modify your .env file with your MySQL connection details:
+Create a .env file with your MySQL database connection details:

 # MySQL Database Configuration